 Kentucky Transportation Cabinet crews clearing snow from Tuesday storm

-Crews expect to be plowing and treating through much of day
+Crews have been plowing and treating through much of day; efforts continue

 Condition reports on major routes are available at www.511.ky.gov or by dialing 511.

 The Kentucky Transportation Cabinet has responsibility for clearing about 27,000 miles of roadways, including more than 1,400 interstate and parkway miles.
 The cabinet’s vehicle and equipment fleet includes 1,065 snow plows.
 In addition, the cabinet contracts with 361 private plow operators.